green-lad/config/README.md

 - Get nixos-anywhere working again (when running it, nixos-installer gets booted; disko stuff seems fine, maybe sops-nix is the problem)
 - Also configure firefox plugins like sideberry or violetmonkey to not have to configure them on first use
 - Make a search engine for firefox which can query mutliple arguments (for example github search engine: searchTerm, language)
-- Use a clipboard manager for clipboard history
 - Work on separation of concerns and reflection of dependencies (for example polybar using neomutt)